How To Care For The Property You Live In

 Regularly clean any filters and intake vents to ensure there is no build up of dirt and dust.
 This is very simple and only takes a few minutes and may save you money if it’s running efficiently.

-- Open the cover
+- Open the cover and remove the filter

 - Vacuum filter on both sides

 - Replace filter and close cover

 All rubbish must be removed from the property on a regular basis, including lawn clippings.
 Rubbish must be put out the night before or on collection day only and not prior to.
 This will avoid any ravaging of rubbish bags.